cdoucet/intphys/README.md

 try again. `sudo glxinfo` helps.

+### Precompiled headers

+After a system update you may issue an error when running `./Tools/build_package.sh` about `.gch` precompiled headers.
+The issue is like:

+    fatal error: file '/usr/include/linux/version.h' has been modified since the precompiled header '.../UE4Editor/Development/Engine/SharedPCH.Engine.h.gch' was built
+    note: please rebuild precompiled header '.../UE4Editor/Development/Engine/SharedPCH.Engine.h.gch'

+In that case remove all the `.gch` files and recompile the engine:

+    cd $UE_ROOT
+    find Engine/Intermediate -type file -name *.gch -delete ./GenerateProjectFiles.sh && make

 ### How to make a new project

 Steps to duplicate the intphys project into a fresh one in